VikSn0w/DevUtilities/README.md

 Good Utilities for Good Devs.
 An utility app for iOS and macOS written in Swift

 DevUtilities provides plenty of utilities for coding, coded for coders.
-It has the necessary for fast calculations and operations, like Binary operations, Conversions, IP Operations and many more functions!
+It has the necessary for fast calculations and operations, like Bitwise operations, Conversions, IP Operations and many more functions!

 ## Changelog:
+### 2.3 r60
+- Code optimisation
+  - if-else cycles changed to switch-case where possible
+- Bug Fixes
+- Added XOR operation in the Bitwise category

 ### 2.2 r50
 - Code optimisation
   - if-else cycles changed to switch-case where possible